HaliteChallenge/Halite-II/admin/md/SPEC.md

 ### Database

-A MySQL server is used as the database for the project.
+A MySQL server (5.7.1) is used as the database for the project.
+Our MySQL server runs on RDS.

 ### File Storage

-Bot source and executables are currently stored on the server that hosts the website and the manager.

-Error logs and replay files are hosted on AWS S3 standard storage.
+Error logs, replay files, and bot source are hosted on AWS S3 standard storage.

 ### Forums